CodeSoupCafe/LunaDraw/README.md

 ## Testing

-The solution includes a unit test project `LunaDraw.Tests` using xUnit, Moq, and FluentValidation.
+The solution includes a unit test project `LunaDraw.Tests` using xUnit, Moq, and AwesomeValidation.

 To run tests: